 Service requests are represented by service request blocks (SRBs).
+SRBs must reside in fixed, commonly-addressable storage.
 These control blocks are supplied by the function requesting a service.
-The basic information contained in an SRB is:
+The basic information contained in an SRB is documented in the OS/VS2 System Programming Library: Debugging Handbook, section 6, "Data Areas".
+The information required within the SRB at the time of SCHEDULE is as follows: